College Education Savings

 4. Customer Service support offered

-PERFORMANCE FROM A RANGE OF POPULAR MULTI-ASSET FUNDS WITHIN THE RISK CATEGORY
+ACTUAL AVERAGE 10-YEAR PERFORMANCE FROM A RANGE OF POPULAR MULTI-ASSET FUNDS WITHIN THE RISK CATEGORY(MEDIUM)

-PERFORMANCE FROM A RANGE OF EQUITY FUNDS WITHIN THE SAME RISK CATEGORY
+ACTUAL AVERAGE 10-YEAR PERFORMANCE FROM A RANGE OF EQUITY FUNDS WITHIN THE SAME RISK CATEGORY (HIGH)

-PERFORMANCE FROM A RANGE OF ALTERNATIVE ENERGY FUNDS WITHIN THE SAME RISK CATEGORY
+ACTUAL AVERAGE 10-YEAR PERFORMANCE FROM A RANGE OF POPULAR MULTI-ASSET FUNDS WITHIN THE RISK CATEGORY(HIGH)

 Please note that actual return can go up and down, and past performance is not a true indicator of future investment performance